nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 ## Training Pipeline
 ![Training PipelineOverview](img/dfp_training_overview.png)

 Training must begin with the generic user model​ which is trained with the logs from all users.
 This model serves as a fallback model for users & accounts without sufficient training data​.
-The name of the generic user is defined in the Morpheus config object in the `Config.ae.fallback_username` attribute and defaults to `generic_user`.
+The name of the generic user is defined in the `ae.fallback_username` attribute of the Morpheus config object and defaults to `generic_user`.

 After training the generic model, individual user models can be trained​.
 Individual user models provide better accuracy but require sufficient data​, many users do not have sufficient data to accurately train the model​.